How Moth Inspired Anti-reflective Surface Coatings

 Corneal nanostructures on moth eyes form a gradient refractive index that eliminates surface reflections across all wavelengths and angles — maximizing light capture at night while hiding the eye from predators

-In the language of biomimicry, this falls under the Sense › Detect light category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Detect light category.

 The Design Principle